Financial Aid FAQ

 If an employer will be paying for all or part of tuition, you will need to contact both the Student Financial Services Office and the Business Office.
 Employer contribution is considered part of student aid and is added to your financial aid award.
 The Business Office will be the contact for the employer to send the payment and for any billing statements requested by the employer.

 Tuition charges for the term are listed on https://suonline.seattleu.edu.

 The cost of tuition for the School of Law is $1,367 per credit for the 2014-15 academic year.
 The total cost for first year full-time tuition at 30 credits is $41,010.
 Tuition charges are set by the Board of Trustees every year around the first part of March.
 You should expect an annual tuition increase.

 Please see the Business Office payment information webpage for tuition due dates and payment plans.

 Refund checks typically are available to pick up at the Business Office at the end of the first week of classes, provided all documentation and steps required for financial aid are complete.
-Beginning summer term 2013, the law school is implementing direct deposit with the same time frame of availability.
+The law school offers direct deposit with the same time frame of availability.
 However, you should always be prepared to cover your living expenses for the first two weeks of every term.

 The Office of the Registrar will be your contact for Veteran's Benefits.
 For more information, please visit the Registrar's Veterans Affairs page and/or the SFS Veterans site.
 We are proud to be participants in the Yellow Ribbon Program and Principles of Excellence.